laynaoyervides/hall_tracker_app/README.md

 $ git clone https://github.com/laynaoyervides/hall-tracker-app

-nstall the Latest Ruby Version
+Install the Latest Ruby Version
 Verify which version of Ruby you're running by entering this in the terminal:

 ruby -v